 Implement an integrated pest management (IPM) program consistent with Permit

 Yes No Draft

-Camarillo V
+Camarillo \checkmark

-County of Ventura \checkmark
+County of Ventura V

 Fillmore V

-Moorpark V
+Moorpark \checkmark

 Ojai \checkmark

 Oxnard V

 Port Hueneme \checkmark

-Ventura V
+Ventura \checkmark

-Santa Paula V
+Santa Paula \checkmark

-Simi Valley \checkmark
+Simi Valley V

 Thousand Oaks V

 Watershed Protection V

 Beyond IPM some Permittees have completely stopped the use of pesticides.
-Ventura County's General Services Agency Grounds Maintenance Division and the Watershed Protection District have not applied pesticides for over 4 years, using only mechanical means of removing surplus vegetation.
+Ventura County's General Services Agency Grounds Maintenance Division and the Watershed Protection District have not applied pesticides for over 5 years.

 Since 2007, the City of Ventura has had an IPM Program as a method of managing plant pests by combining the proper identification of problems and assessment of potential injury before taking management actions.
 Management typically involves several approaches (biological, cultural, mechanical, soft chemical) which are used in a complementary, integrated manner.
 Consideration is given to environmental and social impacts of pest management activities.
-The basic goals of the IPM program include the following: a reduced pesticide use, reduced insecticide resistance, conservation of beneficial insects, maintain water quality, reduce costs and better overall management of the environment.
+The basic goals of the IPM program include the following: A reduced pesticide use, reduced insecticide resistance, conservation of beneficial insects, maintain water quality, reduce costs and better overall management of the environment.